Woodward–Hoffmann rules: [2+2] Cycloadditions

-For ordinary alkenes, [2+2] cycloadditions only observed under photochemical activation.
+For ordinary alkenes, [2+2] cycloadditions are only observed under photochemical activation.

 The rationale for the non-observation of thermal [2+2] cycloadditions begins with the analysis of the four possible stereochemical consequences for the [2+2] cycloaddition: [π2s + π2s], [π2a + π2s], [π2s + π2a], [π2a + π2a].
 The geometrically most plausible [π2s + π2s] mode is forbidden under thermal conditions, while the [π2a + π2s], [π2s + π2a] approaches are allowed from the point of view of symmetry but are rare due to an unfavorable strain and steric profile.

 Considering the [π2s + π2s] cycloaddition.
 This mechanism leads to a retention of stereochemistry in the product, as illustrated to the right.
 Two symmetry elements are present in the starting materials, transition state, and product: σ1 and σ2. σ1 is the mirror plane between the components perpendicular to the p-orbitals; σ2 splits the molecules in half perpendicular to the σ-bonds.
 These are both local-symmetry elements in the case that the components are not identical.

 To determine symmetry and asymmetry with respect to σ1 and σ2, the starting material molecular orbitals must be considered in tandem.
 The figure to the right shows the molecular orbital correlation diagram for the [π2s + π2s] cycloaddition.
 The two π and π* molecular orbitals of the starting materials are characterized by their symmetry with respect to first σ1 and then σ2.
 Similarly, the σ and σ* molecular orbitals of the product are characterized by their symmetry.
 In the correlation diagram, molecular orbitals transformations over the course of the reaction must conserve the symmetry of the molecular orbitals.
 Thus πSS correlates with σSS, πAS correlates with σ*AS, π*SA correlates with σSA, and finally π*AA correlates with σ*AA.
 Due to conservation of orbital symmetry, the bonding orbital πAS is forced to correlate with the antibonding orbital σ*AS.
 Thus a high barrier is predicted.

 This is made precise in the state correlation diagram below.
 The ground state in the starting materials is the electronic state where πSS and πAS are both doubly populated – i.e. the state (SS)2(AS)2.
 As such, this state attempts to correlate with the electronic state in the product where both σSS and σ*AS are doubly populated – i.e. the state (SS)2(AS)2.
 However, this state is neither the ground state (SS)2(SA)2 of cyclobutane, nor the first excited state ES-1'=(SS)2(SA)(AS), where an electron is promoted from the HOMO to the LUMO.